- In patients with left bundle branch block (LBBB) or ventricular paced rhythm, infarct diagnosis based on the ECG is difficult.

 - However, serial ECGs may show dynamic ST segment changes during ischemia.

 - A new LBBB is always pathological and can be a sign of myocardial infarction.

 Original Sgarbossa Criteria

 The original three criteria used to diagnose infarction in patients with LBBB are:

 - Concordant ST elevation > 1mm in leads with a positive QRS complex (score 5)

 - Concordant ST depression > 1 mm in V1-V3 (score 3)

-A total score of ≥ 3 has a specificity of 90% for diagnosing myocardial infarction.
+These criteria are specific, but not sensitive for myocardial infarction.
+A total score of ≥ 3 is reported to have a specificity of 90% for diagnosing myocardial infarction.

 During right ventricular pacing the ECG also shows left bundle brach block and the above rules also apply for the diagnosis of myocardial infarction during pacing, however they are less specific.